Factor analysis: Definition, sample questions research panel

 2. Overall implementation costs

-3. We can’t reach a consensus in our organisation
+3. We can’t reach a consensus in our organization

 4. Product is not consistent with our business strategy